 See-and-avoid is still the gold standard for collision avoidance in aviation, especially in VFR.
 There is simply no system that can detect all traffic, from airliners to single-engine piston aircraft, paragliders, and UAVs.
-Looking out is still part of the routine even of airliner pilots – especially while flying through Class-ECHO airspace shared with General Aviation (as is shockingly common, for instance, in Germany and Switzerland).
+Looking out is still part of the routine of even airliner pilots – especially while flying through Class E airspace shared with General Aviation (as is shockingly common, for instance, in Germany and Switzerland).

 Alas, human vision is notoriously limited and pilots have more than just this one job to focus on.
-So why not help the humans (and similarly, air traffic control on the ground) by pointing out traffic they may have missed, complementing cooperative systems like transponders/TCAS, ADS-B or FLARM?
+So why not help the humans (and similarly, air traffic control on the ground) by pointing out traffic they may have missed, complementing cooperative systems like transponders/TCAS, ADS-B, and FLARM?

 A crucial part of deep learning methods is to have a large set of sample data that can be fed to the algorithm for training.
 The data first needs to be annotated by humans, which can be a very tedious task.
 CVLAB has developed tools to make this efficient and together we have annotated a huge set of video data from many flights conducted under various traffic and environmental conditions.

 The first video below is made by EPFL to explain the project, the challenges that they faced and how they were solved.
 The second video shows a clip from the onboard camera with aircraft identification annotations made by the deep learning algorithms.